 Navigating Cash-Free and Debt-Free Transaction Structures

 Cash-free, debt-free deals reframe value by separating operational needs from financing items.
+For a deeper dive on this topic, see our guide on accountant vs MA advisor why they value your business differently.

 We treat net working capital as an operating metric.
 That means excluding bank balances and loan balances from the working calculation.
 The seller keeps excess cash generated before the sale and clears outstanding debt as agreed.

 Clear drafting in the purchase agreement prevents later disputes.
 Define which items count toward the net working capital target and which are treated as debt or excluded items.
+Related: our walkthrough on how to source deals from business brokers.

 - Specify the target for net working capital and the method for the working capital adjustment.